• Login

 The International Broadcast Centre/Main Press Centre (IBC/MPC) will host 20,000 of the world's media in state of the art facilities during the London 2012 Games.

-After the Games the building will offer office and commerical space that is much needed for employment in Hackney.
+After the Games the building will offer office and commercial space that is much needed for employment in Hackney.
 There will be more work space than the Canary Wharf Tower.
 Using facilities after the event is part of making Games being sustainable.
 If the media centre was not used after the Games it might be called a white-elephant.
 A white elephant is something supposedly valuable whose cost exceeds its usefulness.

 A famous white elephant is Montreal Olympic Stadium.
 Initially built for the 1976 Summer Olympics, aside from a few trade shows, the stadium sits vacant most of the year due to structural instabilities, its poor interior design, and inconvenient location.
 The total cost of construction was C$1.47 billion dollars.
 The stadium is now closed for 4 winter months every year due to safety concerns.